Yuriy-Svetlov/live-reload-bp/documentation/examples/gulp/README.md

 # How to use live-reload-bp (Gulp)

 **Note**: You also can use module for Gulp [gulp-live-reload-bp](https://github.com/Yuriy-Svetlov/gulp-live-reload-bp) instead of
-[live-reload-bp](https://github.com/Yuriy-Svetlov/live-reload-bp), or use outside of Gulp [NodeJs](https://github.com/Yuriy-Svetlov/live-reload-bp/tree/main/documentation/examples/nodejs).
+[live-reload-bp](https://github.com/Yuriy-Svetlov/live-reload-bp), or use [NodeJs](https://github.com/Yuriy-Svetlov/live-reload-bp/tree/main/documentation/examples/nodejs) outside of Gulp.
+We recommend trying all of these solutions anyway.

 ---